jgrss/geowombat/doc/source/quick-overview.rst

 Quick overview
 ==============

-Here are some quick examples of what you can do with GeoWombat objects.
+Here are some quick examples of what you can do with ``geowombat`` objects.

 To begin, import GeoWombat and Xarray: